johndwells/Minimee-LESS/README.md

 Run [lessphp](http://leafo.net/lessphp) on your CSS files, just prior to Minimee running them through Minify.

+This extension is currently quite basic, and barely tested so please use with caution.
+Its immediate purpose is to demonstrate the extension possibilities with the upcoming release of Minimee 2.x.

-_Note: Even if you have turned CSS minification off, LESS will still be run._
+_Note: Even if you have turned Minimee's CSS minification off, LESS will still be run._

 ## Usage